david78k/anarchyape/README.md

 anarchyape
 ==========

-anarchyape for fault injection into hadoop cluster
+Fault injection tool for hadoop cluster from yahoo anarchyape